Desolation Sound & Toba Inlet Sea Kayak Expeditions

 Expedition-style 6 & 7 day kayak tours exploring the remote and awe-inspiring passages beyond Desolation Sound towards majestic Toba Inlet

-We have been running guided sea kayak trips into Desolation Sound, the Discovery Islands and Toba Inlet for over 25 years.
+We have been running guided sea kayak trips into Desolation Sound, the Discovery Islands and Toba Inlet since 1995.
 While all our guests enjoy the peace and relaxation of Desolation Sound, with its idyllic island camps and stunning backdrops, there are always those that look wistfully down the passages and inlets that lead into these distant mountains and wonder what lies beyond.

 Our sea kayak expeditions are a journey through Desolation Sound and into these magnificent passages and fjords that make up some of the most beautiful kayaking destinations in the world.